Korean, Edit

 ○ Soft oesteocyte Secretes Substrate

-○ Cartilage supports fertilization and has fluidity
+○ Cartilage supports joint and has fluidity

 ○ Blood vessels are not distributed, so much time is needed to repair the damage

-○ Cartilage Substrate (Gel State) : Consists of water (70%), type II collagen, hyaluronic acid, chondroitin sulfate, glucosaminoglycans, proteoglycans, etc.
+○ Cartilage Substrate (Gel State): Consists of water (70%), type II collagen, hyaluronic acid, chondroitin sulfate, glucosaminoglycans, proteoglycans, etc.

-○ Location : Articular surface, spine, ear, nose, pharynx
+○ Location: Articular surface, spine, ear, nose, pharynx

 ○ Arthritis